MaximumPigs/maximumpigs.github.io/_posts-drafts/2025-01-18-detection-engineering-where-to-start.md

 ### **1) How can I describe this as simply as possible?**

-   By thinking about a step in the simplest terms possible is.
    The point of answering this question is to give you a place to start looking.

    ![Scheduled Tasks](/assets/images/detection-engineering/scheduled_tasks.jpg "Process command line of scheduled task creation, using schtasks.")